-Still another recurring fact pattern that we look for in searching for great growth companies at attractive valuations is when a near term controversy pressures a stock and results in a depressed valuation.
-To the extent that we have a high degree of conviction that the ultimate outcome will be substantially less dire than the current fear may be imposing on the company's valuation, these are often excellent opportunities to "buy low" into great growth companies.
+Still another recurring fact pattern that we look for on both sides of our portfolio is when a near term controversy either pressures a stock or seems to be ignored by the investment community and results in what we perceive to be a risk/reward anomaly.
+To the extent that we have a high degree of conviction that the ultimate outcome will be substantially less or more dire than the current consensus, these are often excellent opportunities to "buy low" into great growth companies or "sell high" potential shorts.